apostrophecms/docs/docs/guide/writing-tests-for-modules.md

 This setup assumes you will use the following packages

 - [apostrophe](https://www.npmjs.com/package/apostrophe): *ApostropheCMS is a full-featured, open source CMS built with Node.js that seeks to empower organizations by combining in-context editing and headless architecture in a full-stack JS environment*
-- [eslint](https://www.npmjs.com/package/eslint): *ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code*
+- [eslint](https://www.npmjs.com/package/eslint): *ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.*
-- [eslint-config-apostrophe](https://www.npmjs.com/package/eslint-config-apostrophe): *An ESLint configuration for ApostropheCMS core and officials modules*
+- [eslint-config-apostrophe](https://www.npmjs.com/package/eslint-config-apostrophe): *An ESLint configuration for ApostropheCMS core and officials modules*.
+You can use your own [eslint configuration](https://eslint.org/docs/latest/user-guide/configuring/) instead.
 - [mocha](https://www.npmjs.com/package/mocha): *Simple, flexible, fun JavaScript test framework for Node.js & The Browser*
 ```sh
 npm install --save-dev apostrophe eslint eslint-config-apostrophe mocha